When I asked you for 2020 blog post ideas, this question came back from various readers (who are primarily small business owners):

 No play.
 No church.
-They weren’t taught interpersonal skills.
+They didn’t learn interpersonal skills.

 Mom taught them to lie to Dad about their grades.

-Keep the peace, no matter what it costs in honesty.
+Keep the peace, no matter the cost in honesty.

 And there was the sneak-food-into-the-movie thing because Dad wouldn’t give them extra money.
-There was no remorse.
+No remorse.
+And hey, they deserved the treats.